 IP TAKE: Good Ventures is a creative and incredibly ambitious outfit with a healthy appetite for calculated risk.
 It looks to fund organizations with innovative solutions to deeply entrenched global development problems like extreme poverty.

-The foundation's specific focus areas of grantmaking and grantmaking approach both remain open-ended.
+The foundation's specific focus areas of grantmaking and grantmaking approach include U.S. Policy, Global Catastrophic Risks, Scientific Research and Global Health and Development.
 In keeping with the organization's emphasis on transparency and collaboration, it has partnered with Open Philanthropy Project to jointly explore a number of global challenges.
 For the time being, Good Ventures operates across major categories of philanthropy including the wide-ranging field of global development.

 Good Ventures currently directs its global development grantmaking toward alleviating extreme poverty and improving the livelihoods of poor populations around the globe.
 To those ends, the foundation has supported efforts in microfinance, direct cash transfers, and entrepreneurial models aimed at helping poor people gain increased financial security.
 The majority of the foundation’s global development grants range from $100,000 to $250,000.
 To get a concrete idea of the projects Good Ventures funds, explore its Grants Database, which offers more detailed grantee information.